-Porzingis (Achilles), who's already been ruled out for Wednesday's game against the Celtics, is slated to have an MRI performed on Thursday, Steve Popper of The Record reports.
+Porzingis (back) has been ruled out for Wednesday's season finale against the 76ers, Steve Popper of The Record reports.

-Porzingis (Achilles) has been ruled out for Wednesday's game against the Celtics, Marc Berman of the New York Post reports.
+Porzingis (back) has been ruled out for Sunday's game against the Raptors.

-Porzingis (Achilles) could return to the lineup Wednesday against the Celtics, Stefan Bondy of the New York Daily News reports.
+Porzingis (back) will not play Friday against the Grizzlies, Stefan Bondy of the New York Daily News reports.